Why Do We Get Brain Freeze? (The REAL Reason)

-Brain freeze, known in the medical community as Sphenopalatine Ganglioneuralgia, is a common dull ache or pain that occurs in the brain after eating cold foods.
+Brain freeze, known in the medical community as Sphenopalatine Ganglioneuralgia, is aking to a cold-induced headache and is a common dull ache or pain in the brain after eating cold foods.
 Although brief, this type of headache can be very comfortable.
 Who wants to feel pain while eating ice cream?

 How Does Brain Freeze Work?

-Let’s go into further detail, but note that there isn’t one single theory as to why we get brain freeze.
-Multiple theories point to a certain nerve and a blood vessel that cause brain freeze, but which one is involved, or whether they work with each other, is not known for certain.
+Let’s go into further detail, but note that there isn’t one single theory about why we get brain freeze.
+Multiple theories point to a certain nerve and a blood vessel that causes brain freeze, but which one is involved, or whether they work with each other, is not known for certain.

 Identifying The Cold

 The body has certain expectations for how it functions.
-It should be working at certain temperatures, calmly, expelling certain amounts of energy, throughout the day.
-When things fall outside those expectations, the body automatically responds so that it can adjust back to normal without harm.
-Various studies in psychology and biology look at how the brain and body work together to handle threats and maintain a state of homeostasis (balance.)
+It should be working at certain temperatures, calmly, and expelling certain amounts of energy throughout the day.
+When things fall outside those expectations, the body automatically adjusts to normal without harm.
+Various studies in psychology and biology look at how the brain and body work together to handle threats and maintain homeostasis (balance.)

 Unfortunately, these functions weren’t designed with ice cream in mind.
 The temperature of the ice cream is a little too cold for the mouth to handle.
 (Think about it.
 Cavemen weren’t going around eating ice!)
 A rapid drop in temperature that doesn’t involve ice cream would likely signal an unusual danger.
 We can’t reassure our mouths and brains that we are safe eating ice cream, so the body responds as it would to any other bizarre and rapid drop in temperature.